 SafeStop said its analytics also identified an average of 6 to 8 percent of school bus stops being consistently unused, which can affect the load balancing and ridership stats that student transporters use to create routes each year.
 The company added that this data could be used to consolidate bus routes more evenly to save money “exponentially.”

 SafeStop also found that most parents register for the app within the first two weeks of the service launching at a school district, and usage increases when the transportation system undergoes significant changes or during inclement weather or.
-For instant, SafeStop said over 1,000 new users downloaded the app last month as cold winter weather affected their local areas.
+For instance, SafeStop said over 1,000 new users downloaded the app last month as cold winter weather affected their local areas.

 “By taking action with any one of these, significant money can be saved and operational efficiencies can be improved,” said Patrick Gallagher, SafeStop’s director of sales.